-Speaking to journalists at a press conference on Thursday, 17 September 2020, EC Chair Jean Mensa said: “During this period of exhibition, the physical copies of the 2020 provisional voter register will be placed on all 33,367 exhibition centres to enable prospective voters verify their details as captured during the registration exercise and will request amendments or insertions where necessary”.
+At a press conference on Thursday, 17 September 2020, Mrs Mensa said: “During this period of the exhibition, the physical copies of the 2020 provisional voter register will be placed at all 33,367 exhibition centres to enable prospective voters to verify their details as captured during the registration exercise and make requests for amendments or insertions where necessary”.

-“It is important to note that all persons who registered at the various district offices must go to the assigned polling stations during the exhibition exercise and not the district offices.
+She said: “It is important to note that all persons who registered at the various district offices must go to their assigned polling stations during the exhibition exercise and not the district offices”.

 “In a bid to ensure the safety and security of our stakeholders and to make life easier for all prospective voters, the Commission will deploy a mobile telephoning system, also known the SMS to allow prospective voters to check their details using their mobile phones for a fee of 30 pesewas.

 “A prospective voter may access this system by simply texting his or her voter ID number to 1422 and immediately his or her details will pop up.
 With this simple process a voter with the click of the button”, can obtain all their voter registration details.

 According to Mrs Mensa, “this facility will be available to all voters throughout the period, from Friday the 18th of September to Friday the 25th of September 2020”.